Commercial vs Home compostable packaging: One is still a source of pollution!

 But what happens if they don’t end up in a composting facility?

-Even worse, they can break down into micro-sized pieces that can last for decades and endanger marine life and the ecosystem.
+In landfill, the conditions are not there for a compostable packaging to compost and they will behave the same way as traditional plastic.
+They will break down into micro-sized pieces that can last for decades and endanger marine life and the ecosystem.

-• If they end up in the environment, they will add up to the 130 000 tonnes of single-use plastic dumped every year into our environment (source: WWF Australia in SBS News)
+• If it ends up in the environment, they will add up to the 130 000 tonnes of single-use plastic dumped every year into our environment (source: WWF Australia in SBS News)

-• Same result if the products end up in our landfill – they will not decompose in those conditions
+• Same result in our landfill – the product will not compost.

-• If they end up in a recycling bin, they will contaminate the stream.
-It complicates and slows down the sorting processes at the facilities.
+• If it ends up in a recycling bin, not only will it contaminate the stream (risking the truck load to be sent to landfill), it will also slows down the sorting processes at the facilities.
 The molecular structure of bio-based plastic does not allow them to be recycled into new plastics.
 Hence why it’s very important not to confuse them with traditional plastic, although they look very similar!

 About the author: